Carpentry Math

 Carpentry Math - Right Triangles - The Pythagorean Theorem

-The square of the hypotenuse of a right triangle is equal to the sum of the squares of the other two sides.
-The square of side A plus the square of side B equals the square of side C.
+The squared value of the hypotenuse of a right triangle is equal to the sum of the squared values of the other two sides.
+Essentially, side A squared plus side B squared equals side C squared.

 Pythagorean Theorem

-If this sounds complicated, consider the 3-4-5 rule of a right-triangle.
+If this sounds complicated, consider the 3-4-5 rule of a right triangle.
 It is the best way to square two walls.
-Here's how it works - if one side of a right-triangle is three feet and the other side is four feet and the hypotenuse (or long side of the triangle) is five feet, then angle 'A' is 90 degrees (see diagram at right).
-If you want to square something larger, you can use proportions of this same formula, such as 6-8-10.
+Here's how it works - if one side of a right triangle is three feet and the adjacent side is four feet, the hypotenuse (or long side of the triangle) will be five feet, then angle 'A' is 90 degrees (see diagram at right).
+If you need to square walls in a large room, you can use proportions of this same formula, such as 6-8-10.

 52 = 42 + 32 or 102 = 82 + 62